Curves in the disc, the type B braid group, and the type B zigzag algebra: Artin Groups of Type and Type as Mapping Class Groups

-In this section, we will first describe type A and type B braid groups using generators and relation.
-After that, we associate these two braid groups to mapping class groups of a surface.
-We then introduce trigraded curves and trigraded intersection number as a trigraded analogue of bigraded curve and bigraded intersection number in \cite{KhoSei} .
-Finally, we construct a lift of the isotopy classes of trigraded curves to the isotopy classes bigraded multicurves, and more importantly, we show that this lift is $\cA(B_n)$-equivariant.
+In this section, we will first describe type $A$ and type $B$ Artin groups using generators and relations.
+After that, we associate these two Artin groups to mapping class groups of surfaces.
+We then introduce trigraded curves and trigraded intersection numbers as trigraded analogues of bigraded curves and bigraded intersection numbers in \cite[Section 3b]{KhoSei}.
+Finally, we construct a $\cA(B_n)$-equivariant lift of the isotopy classes of trigraded curves to the isotopy classes of bigraded multicurves.